pr0crustes/BetterW/README.md

 10 - Global Support, adds whatsapp support to ipad | ipod.
 Should be enabled in settings.

 ### License
 BetterW's files, unless stated otherwise, are under Apache 2.0, see LICENSE.
+This project may contain code from libOpus, libOgg and libOpusfile, using under their licenses.